Bioconductor/bioconductor.org/content/news/bioc_3_11_release.md

 MaxContrastProjection, MCRestimate, MergeMaid, mitoODE, MoPS, motifRG, MTseeker, nem, PAPi, pcaGoPromoter, pint, plw, PowerExplorer, proteoQC, QUALIFIER, readat, RefNet, RIPSeeker, SANTA, scfind, splicegear, sRAP, triform, Vega, waveTiling

+DESeq has been deprecated in favor of DESeq2.
+Do to its high number of reverse dependencies it will remain deprecated in 3.12 to be removed in 3.13.

 Three experimental data packages were removed in this release (after being deprecated in BioC 3.10): allenpvc, charmData, facopy.annot